susanyang17/doc/dev-ref/Performance_Guide.md

 <!-- end list -->

   -
-    If we don't disable auto refresh in such case, the keikai spreadsheet will generate a lot of small AU response to a browser which slows down browser rendering speed.
+    If we don't disable auto refresh in such case, the Keikai spreadsheet will generate a lot of small AU response to a browser which slows down browser rendering speed.